hamzah-mujawar/learning/notes/webdev/javascript_basics.md

 any local variables that were in scope at the time of the closure was made.

-Here, `add5` is a reference to the `resulting` function, created when the
+Here, `add5` is a reference to the `resulting` function, created when the `makeAdding` function is executed, thus it has access to lexical environment of the `resulting` function, which contains the `first` variable, making it available for use.

+## Lexical scope?
+Lexical scope refers to the context in which variables and functions are accessible or visible.
+Lexical Scopes can be broadly classified into two
+categories: Global Scope and Local Scope.

+## Lexical Environment?